The Medium Discourses

 He replied, “No, Gautama.”

 23. “Sugandika, before I left home and trained on the path, I could get the five merits of desire easily, not with difficulty.
 They were lovely, wished for, and associated with what’s desirable.
 Sometime later, I abandoned the five merits of desire.
-I cut off my hair and beard, put on the reddish-brown robes, became faithful, left home, went homeless, and trained on the path.
+I shaved off their hair and beard, put on the reddish-brown robes, became a believer, and left home to train on the path in homelessness.
 Truly seeing the formation, cessation, enjoyment, danger, and escape of the five merits of desire, I lived with an inner calm.

 24. “I saw another person who had yet to part with desire.
 They were eaten by the craving for desires and burned by a fever for desires.
 The five merits of desire were lovely, wished for, and associated with what’s desirable.
 When I saw this person pursuing [desires], I didn’t praise that, nor was I delighted by that.